uvmain/gallery/README.md

-# PhotoGallery Web Application
+# Gallery Web Application

-This is a **PhotoGallery Web Application** built with a **Go REST API backend** and a **Vite/Vue frontend**.
+This is a **Gallery Web Application** built with a **Go REST API backend** and a **Vite/Vue frontend**.
 The application uses **SQLite** to store image metadata and features image thumbnail generation, EXIF data retrieval, and album organization.
 It is designed to be served on a local or hosted server with a reverse proxy for routing.

 ## Features